 Some of the Internet's DNS servers are extremely busy: e.g., the root servers, the .com servers, the google.com servers.
-Can they afford crypto?

 The critical design decision in DNSSEC: precompute signatures of DNS records.
 "Per-query crypto is bad."

 Signature is computed once; saved; sent to many clients.
 Hopefully the server can afford to sign each DNS record once.